GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Security Evaluation

 \subsection{Probabilistic Analysis}

-\acs{title} includes the random election of a jury of size $j$, that has temporary authority to jointly make a decision over a blamed node.
-The joint decision is based on a Byzantine agreement, which means it fails if more than $\lfloor \, (j-1)/3 \rfloor$ jurors are adversarial \cite{pbft}.
-As our scheme randomly elects a small set of nodes as jurors, it may happen that enough adversarial nodes are elected for the Byzantine agreement to fail.
-This section discusses the probabilities regarding the adversary share in the network as well as regarding the chosen $j$.
+The adversarial share of nodes \advshare \sysname can tolerate depends on the probabilities of electing compromised devices as jurors.
+As the election is random, it may happen that enough adversarial nodes are elected for the Byzantine agreement to fail, as described in \Cref{sec:bftimpl}.
+This section discusses the probabilities for different adversary shares \advshare as well as the chosen jury size $j$.
+The joint decision is based on a Byzantine agreement, which means it fails if more than $\lfloor (j-1)/3 \rfloor$ jurors are adversarial \cite{pbft}.
 While a larger $j$ reduces the chances of a failed election, \ac{bft} also induces a message complexity of $O(j^2)$.
 In \Cref{sec:eval_jury_size} we will evaluate this effect in our simulation.

-If we have $n$ total nodes in our system, with $f$ of them being adversaries and elect $j$ jurors, the probability of electing at least $\lfloor \, (j-1)/3 \rfloor$ adversarial nodes is:
+If we have $n$ total nodes in our system, with $f$ of them being adversaries and elect $j$ jurors, the probability of electing at least $\lfloor (j-1)/3 \rfloor$ adversarial nodes is:

-Where $k=\lfloor \, (j-1)/3\rfloor$ and $\,_pF_q$ is the generalized hypergeometric function. \Cref{eq:fail} is the cumulative distribution function of the hypergeometric distribution.
+Where $k=\lfloor (j-1)/3\rfloor$ and $\,_pF_q$ is the generalized hypergeometric function. \Cref{eq:fail} is the cumulative distribution function of the hypergeometric distribution.

-While this equation models the probability for the Byzantine agreement to fail, we can rectify a liveness violation by re-election, as described in \Cref{sec:bftimpl}.
-In some applications, it may make sense to accept reduced fault-tolerance by increasing the message-count threshold used by PBFT from $\lfloor 2(j-1)/3 \rfloor+1$ to some greater value $q$.
-Then, $n-q \le \lfloor \, (j-1)/3 \rfloor$ faults are sufficient to cause a liveness violation, but a safety violation requires a greater number $2q-n$ of faults.
+While this equation models the probability for the Byzantine agreement to fail, we can rectify a liveness violation by re-election.
+In some applications, it may make sense to accept reduced fault-tolerance by increasing the quorum size required by PBFT from $\lfloor 2(j-1)/3 \rfloor+1$ to some greater value $q$.
+Then, $n-q \le \lfloor (j-1)/3 \rfloor$ faults are sufficient to cause a liveness violation, but a safety violation requires a greater number $2q-n$ of faults.
 If the protocol reaches an impasse, another consensus round, including a new jury, is started that may succeed.
 This can be modelled as a Markov chain: we begin in an initial ``undecided'' state and transition to a ``success'' state if no more than $n-q$ adversarial nodes are elected---guaranteeing agreement---and a ``failure'' state if at least $2q-n$ adversarial nodes are elected---allowing a safety violation.
 The failure state will eventually be reached with probability

 and it will take on average $1/\mathrm{P}[j-q < F < 2q-j]$ elections to leave the ``undecided'' state.